Expedia shares soar on strong bookings despite strong U.S. dollar

-The online travel services company, the world's second-largest after Priceline Group Inc, posted a 19 percent rise in travel sales, or bookings, over the year-ago period.
+The online travel services company, the world's second-largest after Priceline Group Inc (PCLN.O), posted a 19 percent rise in travel sales, or bookings, over the year-ago period.
 Accounting for sales shrinking abroad in U.S. dollar terms, its bookings grew 25 percent.

 "It suggests they're gaining market share," said S&P Capital IQ analyst Tuna Amobi, adding that this did not necessarily mean a loss for Priceline.